Dimers and analytic torsion I: Monomers and the Fisher-Stephenson conjecture

 where $s\in (0,\frac 12)$ and the pairwise distances between insertions $b,w,f',f$ go to infinity (and ${\mc O}_1(w)$, ${\mc O}_{-1}(b)$ represent monomer defects).
-Of some interest are the coincident magnetic-electric operators.
+Of some interest are the coincident magnetic-electric operators (which may be thought of as spinor variables, see e.g. Section 5 in \cite{Dub_abelian}).
 At the lattice level, one may consider the above correlator with $w$ on the boundary of $f$ and $b$ on the boundary of $f'$.
 For general $s$, their analysis seems to require additional arguments.
 Note however that in the coincident case, for $s=\frac 12$,

 the asymptotics of which underpin the analysis of all other correlators.